- Important Information about Procedures for Opening a New Account

 If two or more of you create this type of account, you own the account jointly with survivorship.
 Beneficiaries cannot withdraw unless: (1) all persons creating the account die, and (2) the beneficiary is then living.
 If two or more beneficiaries are named and survive the death of all persons creating the account, beneficiaries will own this account in equal shares, without right of survivorship.
 The person(s) creating either of these account types may: (1) change beneficiaries, (2) change account types, and (3) withdraw all or part of the account funds at any time.

 We may accept an order to stop payment on any item from any one of you.
 You must make any stop-payment order in the manner required by law and we must receive it in time to give us a reasonable opportunity to act on it before our stop-payment cutoff time.
-Because stop-payment orders are handled by computers, to be effective, your stop-payment order must precisely identify the number, date, and amount of the item, and the payee.
+Because the most effective way for us to execute a stop-payment order is by using an automated process, to be effective, your stop-payment order must precisely identify the number, date, and amount of the item, and the payee.

 Our stop-payment cutoff time is one hour after the opening of the next banking day after the banking day on which we receive the item.
 Additional limitations on our obligation to stop payment are provided by law (e.g., we paid the item in cash or we certified the item).